J-Calvelo/Annotation-Biomphalaria-sudanica/README.md

 - raw_illumina_reads_dir: Full path to the folder with the Illumina read files
 - raw_illumina_1: Identifier for the Left reads, located at the end of the file
 - raw_illumina_2: Identifier for the Left reads, located at the end of the file
+- Illumina_adapters: Full path to a fasta file with Illumina adapters (TruSeq3-PE-2.fa, included as trimmomatic's annotation)
 Note: Sample names are identified running the comand: ls $raw_illumina_reads_dir"/"*$raw_illumina_1 | sed "s/.*\///" | sed "s/$raw_illumina_1//"